Nampa · Land Use Intelligence

 Submittal to PZ hearing

 The biggest variable is the developer's pace, not the city's.
-Applications that get complete submittals in on the first try move through the system about 30 days faster than applications that need a second round.
+Applications that get complete submittals in on the first try move through the system meaningfully faster than applications that need a second round — Bailey shares the specific time differential and the submittal-completeness checklist on intelligence calls.

 Why the window might not stay open